user

 Create your Own Private Repository

-In less than 15 minutes, you could already be publishing your PowerShell modules to your own repository.
-Using a private repository:
+In less than 5 minutes, you could already be publishing your PowerShell modules.
+In this example we’ll show you how to create two feeds:

 Step 1: Install ProGet